Pruning Plants and Bushes

 when thinning bushes, remove no more than 1/4 to 1/3 of the stems a year.

-Pruning transplants- When pruning transplants, the rule of thumb is
+Pruning transplants - When pruning transplants, the rule of thumb

-to trim off 1/3 of the plant before you move it.
-After transplanting, your
+is to trim off 1/3 of the plant before you move it.
+After transplanting,

-plant focuses upon regrowing and repairing it's root system.
-The remaining
+your plant focuses upon repairing and regrowing it's root system.
+While

-tools are among the most used tools in gardening.
-The best pruning tools
+tools are among the most frequently used gardening tools.
+The best pruning

-are those that have sharp cutting edges, and are comfortable in your hands.
+tools are those that have sharp cutting edges, and are comfortable in your

-There is nothing worse than a dull tool, that makes your work harder, and
+hands.
+There is nothing worse than a dull tool, which makes your work harder,

 Pruning Tomato Plants